ivarbrandt/skin.fentastic/README.md

-# FENtastic Skin for Kodi Nexus
+# FENtastic Skin for Kodi Omega

 FENtastic is a modded version of the default Estuary skin, specifically designed for FEN users.
 It includes several new features and adjustments to pre-existing views, a new UI, viewtypes, customizable widgets, and a new default colors theme.